Dr. Ulrich Abel

 U-boatFromTo

-Abel was the First Watch Officer on the U-154 under command of Oskar Kusch.
-Kusch had given Abel a poor review after their first patrol and deemed him unfit for command.
-This deeply angered Abel who along with the boat's officers began to conspire against their commander (deeply respected by his crew otherwise).
+Abel was 1st Watch Officer of U-154 under the command of Oskar Kusch.
+Kusch had given Abel a poor review after their first patrol and rated him unfit for command.
+This deeply angered Abel, who along with the boat's other officers began to conspire against their commander (who was well respected by the crew).

-On Christmas day 1943 just after returning to base after the second patrol Oskar Kusch actually gave his 1WO Ulrich Abel a "good review" (stating that he was "inflexible, rigid and one-sided officer" of "average talent" he was nonetheless suitable for U-boat commander training).
-This review shocked and infuriated Abel who on 12 Jan filed a formal complaint accusing Kusch of sedition and another on 25 Jan accusing him of cowardice.
-Kusch was arrested on 20 Jan and court martial began on 26 Jan.
-Ruling, a death sentence, was made on 29 Jan 1944 (Blair, 1998).
+On Christmas day 1943, just after returning to base after their second patrol, Oskar Kusch actually gave his 1WO a "good review" (stating that while he was an "inflexible, rigid and one-sided officer" of "average talent" he was, nonetheless, suitable for U-boat commander training).
+This assessment shocked and further infuriated Abel, who on 12 Jan filed a formal complaint accusing Kusch of sedition, followed by another on 25 Jan accusing him of cowardice.
+Kusch was arrested on 20 Jan and a court martial convened on 26 Jan.
+The verdict, a death sentence, was delivered on 29 Jan 1944 (Blair, 1998).

-Being a Dr. in law Abel knew that this would at best result in a court martial and heavy punishment but more likely death sentence for his commander.
+Having a doctorate in law, Abel would have known that his actions would at the least result in a court martial and heavy punishment, but more likely a death sentence for his commander.

-Oskar Kusch was executed by a firing squad on 12 May 1944 - having just turned 26 years old.
-Serving as judge on the Court deciding the sentence was another fellow U-boat commander, Otto Westphalen.
-The judges decided to sentence him to death even though the prosecutor had only asked for 10 years (Rust, 2001).
+Oskar Kusch was executed by firing squad on 12 May 1944 - having just turned 26 years of age.
+The court decided to sentence him to death even though the prosecutor had only asked for 10 years imprisonment.
+A fellow U-boat commander, Otto Westphalen had been one of those deciding the sentence.
+(Rust, 2001).

-Oskar Kusch's record was wiped clean in 1996 and he deemed a victim in Nazi injustice.
-This case however continues to raise arguments with some believing the charges against Kusch to be true (Rust, 2001).
+Oskar Kusch's record was wiped clean in 1996 and he was deemed a victim of Nazi injustice.
+This case, however, continues to raise arguments, with some believing the charges against Kusch were true (Rust, 2001).

-Ironically Dr. Ulrich Abel died 3 weeks before Kusch when his U-193 was sunk on its first patrol.
+Dr. Abel himself had died three weeks before Oskar Kusch, when his first command, U-193, was sunk on its first patrol.

 Sources